Shipping

 It is with very heavy hearts we announce that Thomas A. Fiorini passed away on January 6th, 2022.
 Tom was more than just our Chairman and Co-Founder of Westgate Global Logistics.
 He was our dear friend, our mentor, and our family.
 Tom impacted each person he encountered with his incredible ability to connect with others and the integrity he upheld in everything he did.
 He was a hard worker in both his professional and personal life.
 He enjoyed fixing things and updated his entire home.
 Most of all, he enjoyed spending time with his large and ever-expanding family.
 He will be dearly missed and we will carry on his values and vision in how we work and how we live.
 You can read Tom’s full obituary here: https://www.cantelmifuneralhome.com/notices/Thomas-Fiorini

-We are grateful for the firm foundation Tom established for us and look forward to many more years of fulfilling his vision.
+We are deeply grateful for the firm foundation Tom established for us and look forward to many more years of fulfilling his vision.

 CONTACT US